Mendocino County Truck Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 Mendocino County’s winding roads, towering redwoods, and charming coastal towns captivate visitors and residents alike.
-But even this paradise isn’t immune to accidents involving large trucks rumbling down the region’s highways and rural routes.
+However, even this paradise isn’t immune to accidents involving large trucks rumbling down the region’s highways and rural routes.

 Paz v.
 Airfax Logistics (settled on 5/26/2020) – settlement in a case involving a client who was involved in a trucking accident and sustained a traumatic brain injury and other trauma.– TINA ESHGHIEH

-- Investigative Skills – Truck accidents often involve elements like driver negligence, vehicle maintenance issues, and potential violations of safety regulations.
+- Investigative Skills — Truck accidents often involve elements like driver negligence, vehicle maintenance issues, and potential violations of safety regulations.
 Our lawyers dive deep into every case, assessing everything from black box data to inspection reports.
-We piece together the facts and build a persuasive case on your behalf.
+We piece together the facts and build a case on your behalf.

 What Makes Trucks Dangerous?

 Imagine a car the size of a house hurtling down the highway.
-That’s the reality of sharing the road with trucks, which can weigh up to 80,000 pounds—20 times heavier than your average car!
+That’s the reality of sharing the road with trucks, which can weigh up to 80,000 pounds — 20 times heavier than your average car!
 This massive size translates to massive danger.
 Due to their sheer weight, trucks pack a powerful punch.
 Even a seemingly minor collision can cause significant damage and serious injuries.

 Trucks need a much longer distance to brake.
 As a result, they have less time to react to hazards, increasing the risk of rear-end collisions and jackknifing.
 They also have large blind spots, which make it difficult for drivers to see vehicles around them.
 Additionally, sometimes, the danger isn’t just the truck itself.
 Spilled cargo, especially hazardous materials, can turn an accident into an environmental disaster.

-What To Do After Truck Accidents
+What To Do After A Truck Accident

 When you’re involved in a truck accident, the initial shock and confusion can be overwhelming.
-However, it is crucial to remember a few things that will ultimately assist you, not only at the scene of the accident but also if you decide to file a claim or a lawsuit.
+However, it is crucial to remember a few things that will assist you, not only at the scene of the accident but also if you decide to file a claim or a lawsuit.

-Report the Incident to the Police
+Report The Incident To The Police

 Once everyone’s safety is confirmed, alert your local law enforcement authorities.
 This step is essential, irrespective of the severity of the accident.
 A police report serves as an unbiased third-party account of the incident, which can be useful when dealing with trucking companies, insurance agencies, and even courts.